epics-base/pvxs/documentation/client.rst

 Finished
     Depending on `pvxs::client::MonitorBuilder::maskDisconnected` (default false).
-    Queued when a the server indicates that Subscription will receive no more date updates as a normal completion.
+    Queued when the server indicates that Subscription will receive no more date updates as a normal completion.
     Finished is a sub-class of Disconnect.

 There are several aspects of a Subscription which may be selected through the MonitorBuilder.